MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

    If no color is provided, we propose assigning a random color that hasn't been used yet when the new logger instance is created.
 This will ensure that all context log messages are easily distinguishable.

-   > [!NOTE]
-   > See https://github.com/whatwg/console/issues/193#issuecomment-2760521319 for a discussion about accepting `%c` formatting instead.

 #### Changes to the Console tool UI

 1. Display context badges next to messages logged from a context.